rramesh2/Aiden-Lab-Challenges/Number to Word Conversion Challenge/Readme.txt

 -----Read Me for num2wordmap.py----------
+Test cases in test_cases_numconv.py

 Runs on tkinter (for gui) and written for python 2.7.
+To run just run the file in the command line.

 -----Guide----